jjmschofield/await-queue/README.md

 Designed to make managing concurrency limiting a breeze using tidy async/await syntax.

 ## Installation
-Right now just copy the contents of index.js into whatever you need.
+Right now just copy the contents of index.ts into whatever you need.

 ## Usage
 ```